kubouch/nuun/README.md

 ## Installation

 No permanent installation available.
-It is most usable as an overlay right now: `overlay use nuun/nuun.nu --prefix`
+It is most usable as an overlay right now: `overlay use nuun/nuun.nu --prefix`.

+Nuun expects:
+* `~/.nuun/bin` to be in your $env.PATH or $env.Path
+* `~/.nuun/overlays` to be in you $env.NU_LIB_DIRS

 ## Uninstallation

-`overlay hide nuun` or just `overlay hide` if nuun is your latest activated overlay.
+`overlay hide nuun` and any other overlays you might have activated (or just keep calling `overlay hide` until sufficient).

 ## Usage

 * `nuun` root command, does not do much
 * `nuun new` creates a new project (directory project or a script)
-* `nuun install` installs a project
+* `nuun install` installs a project into the
 * `nuun test` runs tests

+### Basic "virtual environment" functionality

+Handled by `nuun overlay` family of commands and Nushell's overlay mechanism.

+`nuun overlay new <name>` will create a new overlay under `~/.nuun/overlays`.
+Calling `overlay use <name>.nu` will activate the overlay with PATH/Path pointing at `~/.nuun/overlays/<name>/bin`.
+Any projects installed by `nuun install` will be installed there.

 ## TODO

 * Use https://github.com/jntrnr/nu_app to compile to binaries
+* Support Windows Path as well

 ## Notes